explorer7733/AnnaK-react-portfolio/README.md

 ## Description

-My goal was to create a personal web portfolio with React and JavaScript, building a dynamic and interactive site that showcases home page, my projects, resume/skills, and contact information.
+My objective was to develop a personal web portfolio using React and JavaScript, creating a dynamic and interactive platform that highlights my homepage, projects, resume/skills, and contact information.
+The application features a responsive design with customized CSS, ensuring a seamless experience across all devices.

 ## Installation